Wondering whether running a competition JUST to grow your social media following is a smart move? If so, it’s a very good question.

 Anyone who enters is then given a bonus entry when they complete an additional action/actions of your choosing.

 For example, you can offer 5 bonus points for following you on Instagram, or visiting (and hopefully ‘liking’) your Facebook page.

 This is a great way to fulfil two or more objectives with the one competition.

 In summary, whilst running a competition just to grow your social media following isn’t something that I would usually advise, it can have merit in a number of circumstances and depending on your strategy.

 If you are in the early stages of building your following, consider a competition to build your follower growth (for example, a tag and win competition on Instagram) to get some early social proof and runs on the board.

 If you’re willing to be strategic and invest in advertising to support your competition, running a competition to grow your following can be a smart move when combined with a remarketing strategy.

 And if you want it all, consider using a third party app to grow your list and your social media following at the same time.

 Want more ways to supercharge your socials?
-Join my FREE Social Media Bootcamp and get your hands on my complete, eight part framework for social media success.
+Join Stevie’s FREE Social Media Bootcamp and get your hands on her complete, eight part framework for social media success.